MythicAlchemist/Assignment0-COM327/README.md

 ### Installing

-A step by step series of examples that tell you how to get our game running.
+A series of steps to clone the code.

 Step 1:
 Make sure you are on the machine that has either the VM VirtualBox or the pyrite provided by ISU.